3,800 words. Reading time: ~14 minutes.

 Recently, Larraín and colleagues (2019) found that participants eating either a vegan or meat diet gained the same amount of muscle after 12 weeks (Tap), which is the first evidence that ‘protein quality’ may not be that important after all.
-However: it’s one single (unpublished) study, and the theoretical support that protein quality matters for muscle growth is still very sound.
+However: it’s one single (unpublished) not-so-well designed study (Tap), and the theoretical support that protein quality matters for muscle growth is still very sound.

 Present the evidence: hover on laptop or tap on mobile to see a citation or research image behind the claim.